-Chris also noted, “Sarah has an interest in collecting Stephen King paperbacks, spurred by her interest in It.
+Chris also noted, “Ashar has an interest in collecting Stephen King paperbacks, spurred by her interest in It.
 She was proud that she didn’t cover her eyes once during the movie.
 I have been keeping her up to date on Rhys Hoskins record start as a rookie with the Philadelphia Phillies.
-He hit 18 home runs in his first 36 games, which Sarah finds greatly impressive.
-At the York Fair, we went and saw the ‘Headless Woman,’ which Sarah correctly determined to be a fraud.
+He hit 18 home runs in his first 36 games, which Ashar finds greatly impressive.
+At the York Fair, we went and saw the ‘Headless Woman,’ which Ashar correctly determined to be a fraud.
 She was also asking questions about the Mechanical Man and what kind of muscles he must need to do what he does.”

 Some of our other rabbit trails included: